andrewbolster/andrewbolster.github.io/_posts/2010-06-01-customised-user-directories-in-ubuntu.markdown

 ---
 author: admin
+categories:
+- Instructional
 comments: true
 date: 2010-06-01 12:31:11+00:00
 layout: post
 slug: customised-user-directories-in-ubuntu
-title: Customised User Directories in Ubuntu
-categories:
-- Instructional
 tags:
+- Ubuntu
+- linux
+- workstation
 - bash
+- file management
 - desktop
+- configuration
+- shell
 - dropbox
-- linux
-- shell
-- Ubuntu
-- workstation
+- customization
+title: Customised User Directories in Ubuntu
 ---

 I've been doing alot of messing around in Ubuntu recently and there are lots of tweaks I like to make.
 One of them being to show the contents of my home folder as my desktop; I don't need any more pointless folders....